- Macular degeneration & coronavirus: tips for patients

 If you smoke, this would be an ideal time to stop, as smoking poses a risk for AMD and, in the case of coronavirus infection, also weakens the immune response and impairs respiratory function in the lungs.

-We, from Eye Acupuncture Noll are still there for you and support you and your eyes with eye acupuncture according to Boel and immune system strengthening infusions.
+We, from Eye Acupuncture Noll are still there for you and support you.
 Just in the current time we find it very important to continue to be there for you as a therapist and contact person.

 Of course, we adhere to the relevant requirements of the hygiene regulations and we also schedule patients so that there are never more than two patients in the practice.